davestearns/tutorials/src/authentication.md

 Now that you have a session token, the remaining question is how should we transmit it in the HTTP response to the client, and how should the client send it back in subsequent HTTP requests?
 There are two primary options:

-- **Secure HTTP-Only Cookie:** automatic, easy, delicious, and secure when your API used only by your own client applications, or a well-known set of origins.
+- **Secure HttpOnly Cookie:** automatic, easy, delicious, and secure when your API used only by your own client applications, or a well-known set of origins.
 - **Authorization Header:** manual, but may be more secure when your API can be used by web applications served from _any_ origin.

 ### Cookies